 The rose is said to be the world's most popular flower - that's why it's called the 'Queen of Flowers'.

-The thousands of magnificent varieties available today have their origins in the 150 or so species that grow wild throughout the northern hemisphere - from Alaska to Mexico and northern Africa.
+There are thousands of magnificent rose varieties available today have their origins in the 150 or so species that grow wild throughout the northern hemisphere - from Alaska to Mexico and northern Africa.

 Universally admired for their beautiful blooms and luxuriant growth, they thrive across widely varying climates and soils, from warm coastal gardens of sandy loam to cool high country rocky terrain.